tinybirdco/bird-spotter-project/README.md

 * `ingestion.py`: ingest data into `bird_records`
 * `monitor.py`: monitor the ingestion, copy and sync processes, if appends, copies or syncs are not being executed as expected (hourly, daily, etc) it will append a log to the corresponding endpoint in order to alert the user

+**Faking ingestion errors**

+In order to fake an ingestion error, the `generate_random_bit()` function within `ingestion.py` when returning 0, it will not ingest/append new data into `bird_records`.
+This is a way to simulate an ingestion error.
+Faking copy or sync errors is not implemented yet.

 **Workflows**